luismiguelcasadodiaz/splunk/12_scheduling_reports.md

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/f9031323-9b2b-4b89-83d5-e439e6d5ed40)

-4.- As this is a Scheduled report do not a Time Range picker.
+4.- As this is a Scheduled report, do not select a Time Range picker.

 5.- Select Schedule Option.